hotosm/fmtm/docs/DEV-2.-Backend.md

 Running the database in Docker means postgres/postgis does not need to be installed and ran on your local machine, and you can use the same database no matter your method of deployment.

 1. You will need to [Install Docker](https://docs.docker.com/engine/install/) and insure that it is running on your local machine.
-2. From the command line, navigate into the top level directory of the FMTM project.
+2. From the command line, navigate to the top level directory of the FMTM project.
-3. From command line, start up database with `docker-compose -f docker-compose.local.yml up --build`
+3. From command line, start up the database with `docker-compose -f docker-compose.local.yml up --build`

 The `docker-compose.local.yml` file only includes the database container (`db`), so only the database runs on docker.